makovalab-psu/RecoverY/README.md

 ### Parameters
 Important parameters for the user to choose are :

 - k\_size (default: 25): k-mer size used for classifying reads.
 This must be the same as DSK's k-mer-size.
-We recommend a value between 25 and 31 for Illumina 150x150 bp reads
+We recommend a value between 25 and 31 for Illumina 150x150 bp reads.
+This value is used for calculating Ymer\_match\_threshold below

+- read\_length (default:150) : The length of longest un-trimmed read input to RecoverY.
+This value is used for calculating Ymer\_match\_threshold below

-- Ymer\_match\_threshold (default: 20) : the # of k-mers a read must match to the Ymer table in order to be classified as coming from the Y. We recommend a value between 20 and 50 for Illumina 150x150 bp reads.
+- Ymer\_match\_threshold (default: 20) : the # of k-mers a read must match to the Ymer table in order to be classified as coming from the Y. This threshold is calculated by the formula : 0.4 * (read_len - kmer_size + 1 - (2\*kmer\_size\*read\_len/100)).
+User may change this, but we recommend a value between 20 and 50 for Illumina 150x150 bp reads.

 - threads (default: 2): The number of threads that RecoverY should use.
 Can be set on the command line using --threads <THREADS>